 The federal government could soon install new bollard wall on portions of the southern border, including 78 miles of barriers near National Park Service land.
-These barriers could increase flooding risks on sensitive landscapes, divide communities and prevent wildlife from migrating.

 Earlier this month, U.S. Customs and Border Protection announced plans to build 63 miles of bollard wall on the southern border with Mexico that would replace vehicle and pedestrian barriers at two national park sites in Arizona, Organ Pipe Cactus National Monument and Coronado National Memorial.
 The agency also announced plans to replace 15 miles of vehicle barriers in California with bollard wall, crossing the historic route of the Juan Bautista de Anza Expedition of 1775-6.
 The portion of the route north of the border, the Juan Bautista de Anza National Historic Trail, is managed by the National Park Service.